JakeSimmens/book-shelf/README.md

 Creating an abstract layer to interact with the database API and the jReads code was the step I was most excited about.
 I went into it with the mindset of using MongoDB now and being able to swap it out with a SQL database in the future.

-For the book data used, I wanted manage a user's stored book data in a local database while making it easy to add new titles to a library.
+Each book is a user's collection is stored in the local database while making it easy to add new titles to the collection thru Google Books.
 The books and data are initially searched for and found using the Google Books API.
 Any books a user adds to their own library are then saved to a separate database for easy reference in the future.

 ### Built With